Self-Publishing FAQ

 POD, or print-on-demand, is the technology that makes self-publishing possible for all of us.
 With POD, your published book is stored as digital files and not as physical copies.
 When an order is placed, a book is printed (on demand), packaged, and shipped to the buyer.
 This means no warehousing costs, no large initial print runs, and built-in order fulfillment!

-Who should use print-on-demand (POD)?
+Who should use POD?

 POD publishing is perfect for first-time independent authors who do not have a large audience to whom they can reliably sell a large number of books. and who want the ability to control their own book listings, access royalty statements, and manage their publisher accounts.